 10 Ways To Sleep Better

-A good night’s sleep is one of the most underrated things and we feel like it is not talked about enough in the fitness circles.
+A good night’s sleep is one of the most underrated things when it comes to not only your overall health, but also your recovery from training.
+Honestly, we feel like the topic of sleep and how important it is is not talked about enough in the fitness circles.
 Waking up refreshed, energized, and ready to take on the world is the feeling that all of us would love to have but only a few ever do.
+So many people have sleep problems, so what are some ways to sleep better?

 Get More Sunlight During the Day

 Using phones, computers or tablets too close to bedtime is a big reason why many people have trouble falling asleep.
-Your electronic devices transmit a “blue light” that triggers the body to produce more daytime hormones (like cortisol) and disorient your body’s natural preparation for sleep.
+Your electronic devices transmit a “blue light” that triggers the body to produce more daytime hormones (like the stress hormone cortisol) and disorient your body’s natural preparation for sleep.
+Limiting your screen time before bed can help you sleep easier at night.

 Caffeine is a powerful stimulant that can disrupt your sleep cycle.
-You should set a caffeine curfew time and stick to it.
+Yes, we know how delicious and refreshing some of those pre-workouts and energy drinks are, but unfortunately they could be keeping you up at night.
+You should not only limit your intake of caffeine in order to help you sleep better, but also set a caffeine curfew time and stick to it.
 Setting a cut-off time will give your body time to remove it from your system.

 According to a study by the Harvard Medical School, your body begins to drop in temperature right before you fall asleep.
 During sleep, your core temp is reduced by 1 to 2°F, as a way to conserve energy.
 Sleeping in a colder room will help you drop to that level faster, which will help you fall asleep (and stay that way) quicker.